stplasim/DBN-Compiler/README.md

 # DBN Compiler.

 A compiler for small drawing language dbn(Design by Numbers).
-Inspired by John Maeda's book: Design by Numbers.

 The original DBN language has only three commands.
 Paper, Pen and Line.
 This compiler extends the language with more useful features like variables and loops.